 - Can you accept these disagreements for now and work on the areas you do agree need working on?

 - What actions can you take today to improve an area you both agree on?
 E.g. set a date to go out together.

-This communication tool is designed to be helpful for couples who are struggling or have become caught up in the mind reading expectation trap and I do hope that is has served it's purpose.
-Creating a diagram structure of your relationship may help you see where you are going wrong, overcome commication breakdown and help you fix it before you get to breaking point.
+This communication tool is designed to be helpful for couples who are struggling or have become caught up in the mind-reading expectation trap and I do hope that it has served its purpose.
+Creating a diagram structure of your relationship may help you see where you are going wrong, overcome communication breakdowns and help you fix it before you get to breaking point.